Bloomberg-Beta/Manual/Manual.md

 We also try a lot of products.
 Our phones have many, many apps installed.
 And we read.
 We reach out to people and companies whose products we like, or who we read about.

 We keep track of companies we’ve been in touch with -- just like we’d hope that our companies do, we have an organized system for our outreach.
+In general, we try to run our fund with the same tools our companies use.

 ### “Themes”